Learning how to care for a stroke patient at home is all about putting yourself in the survivor’s shoes.

 14. Get your medical documents organized

-Keep all of your paperwork track of your loved one’s medication, stroke side effects, and behavioral changes.
-There’s also a lot of other paperwork to keep track of, so make sure you keep it all in the same place.
-Then, take these papers with you each time you see the doctor.
-You don’t want to rely on memory to relay everything.
+Maintain records of your loved one’s medication, stroke side effects, and behavioral changes.
+Try to keep all paperwork in the same place.
+Always take this information with you each time you see the doctor.
+It is difficult to depend on your memory to remember everything that needs to be discussed with the doctor.

 15. Help Manage Stroke Risks